7Ji/arb/README.md

 ## TODO
  - [ ] Resolve inter-dependencies if necessary, to trigger builds if some of our pacakges changed which are deps of other pacakges
    - doing this would also mean splitting builds into multiple steps (build -> install -> build)
+ - [ ] Use unshare to build in dedicated containers
+ - [ ] Remove all explicit panics introduced in early prototype stage

 ## Internal
 The builder does the following to save a great chunk of build time and resource: